flappy-royale/flappy-royale/README.md

 yarn start
 ```

-To build this app you will need access to our assets git submodule, feel free to DM any contributor to get access to
+To build this app you will need access to our assets git submodule, I'm afraid we're not giving out access to that.
+So,
-that repo.
+think of this as a resource for learning from and not really for sending PRs to.
+Sorry, but games are just too easily
+cloned when the bar is that low.

 ## Key Tech